Transient global amnesia: Prognosis

-The prognosis of "pure" TGA is very good.
-It does not affect mortality or morbidity and unlike earlier understanding of the condition, TGA is not a risk factor for stroke or ischemic disease.
-Rates of recurrence are variously reported, with one systematic calculation suggesting the rate is under 6% per year.
-TGA "is universally felt to be a benign condition which requires no further treatment other than reassurance to the patient and his or her family."
+The prognosis of "pure" TGA is very good, as by definition, symptoms resolve within 24 hours.
+It does not affect mortality or morbidity There is no treatment specific to TGA.
 "The most important part of management after diagnosis is looking after the psychological needs of the patient and his or her relatives.
 Seeing a once competent and healthy partner, sibling or parent become incapable of remembering what was said only a minute ago is very distressing, and hence it is often the relatives who will require reassurance."

+It is unclear if episodes of TGA increase the future risk of a stroke.
+Some population based studies show no increased risk of a stroke after an episode of TGA, while other population based studies show a slightly increased risk.

+Recurrence rates of TGA are variously reported, with one systematic calculation suggesting the rate is under 6% per year.
+Fifteen percent of people who have had an episode of TGA have multiple episodes, with an average interval of 2 years between episodes.

 TGA may have multiple etiologies and prognoses.
 Atypical presentations may masquerade as epilepsy and be more properly considered TEA.
 In addition to such probable TEA cases, some people experiencing amnestic events diverging from the diagnostic criteria articulated above may have a less benign prognosis than those with "pure" TGA.